Historia Mundum

 A feudal castle and its grounds that are being cultivated by peasants and patrolled by knights — a common landscape during the Middle Ages. © CS Media.

-Feudalism was a political, economic and social system that existed in Europe between the 9th and 15th centuries.
-Its name comes from the Latin word “feodum” or “feudum”, which was used during the Medieval period to describe a fief — a piece of land held in exchange for service or labor.
+In medieval Europe, feudalism was a political, economic, and social system that existed between the 9th and 15th centuries.
+Its name comes from the Latin word “feodum” or “feudum”, which was used during the medieval period to describe a fief — a piece of land held in exchange for service or labor.
 The feudal system revolved around a series of allegiances and obligations between the people who owned land, directly or indirectly, and those who worked for them.

 Origins of the feudal system

 The Roman Empire had been a dominant force in Europe for centuries, but it was hard to control and it split into two: the Eastern Roman Empire and the Western Roman Empire.
-Unlike the former, the latter began to weaken due to internal strife, economic decline, and invasions by barbarian tribes.
+The eastern half endured longer, while the western half began to weaken due to internal strife, economic decline, and invasions by barbarian tribes.
 These were tribes that didn’t speak Latin and that lived on the outskirts of the Empire.
 They began to attack the Roman borders and made their way to Rome and other major cities.

 Because of the invasions, the Romans were forced to leave their homes and had to move on.
 In many cases, they went from towns to rural areas, looking for both safety and work.
 They found these in the fiefs: agrarian properties that were surrounded by tall and strong walls, where peasants were employed by a landlord to work on his land or on his castle.
 Eventually, many such fiefs emerged, and Europe’s population began to fall under the feudal lords’ control.